 How does hinge trust connect to current debates about trust?
 By looking at current philosophical debates about trust and trustworthiness, it is quite easy to get the impression of a problematic heterogeneity.
 Theorists seem to be interested in different things and somewhat artificially distinguish trust from reliance (see Goldberg 2020 for a discussion; the distinction was first introduced in Baier 1986), while such a distinction is nowhere to be found in ordinary language or even ordinary epistemic practices.
 Furthermore, to that end, they appeal to resentment (Baier 1986 is the locus classicus) as the criterion to distinguish between mere reliance and (what by their lights is) trust proper.
 Yet, such a criterion is problematic.
 For it does seem to be neither necessary nor sufficient for trust.
 That is, one can trust someone to do something without resenting them for not complying with one’s expectations, if the matter at hand is not particularly significant.
 Or else, one can resent them for not meeting one’s expectations even if such expectations were not formed based on a relation of trust.
 Theorists, moreover, tend to impose demanding conditions on trust proper, which tend to precisify the notion in a way that is open to many counterexamples (that is, situations in which we would naturally speak of trust, but where the precisification of trust under consideration makes it illegitimate).
 The notion of basic trust as a stance of openness and reliance on something/someone else to do something (for us) seems to offer a unifying element.
 Notice that this position does not call for a problematic distinction between reliance and trust; or between personal/affective trust and predictive trust (contra Baier 1986 and Hertzberg 1988).
-For (hinge) trust in objects, cognitive faculties, or in impersonal/sovrapersonal institutions is not a matter of making a prediction about their behavior, but of being unquestioningly relying on them.
+For (hinge) trust in objects, cognitive faculties, or institutions is not a matter of making a prediction about their behavior, but of unquestioningly relying on them.
 The very possibility of questioning them comes only after having acquired the means to epistemically evaluate them, which trusting (them in the first place) affords us.

 The notion of hinge trust as a stance of openness and reliance on something/someone else to do something (for us) makes it possible to specify more detailed conditions, which may or may not obtain in particular cases.
-For instance, I may be trusting you to keep a promise; or to fulfill your commitment (which may have been incurred voluntarily or because of occupying a certain social role, see Hawley (2019)); or to be a loyal friend/colleague; or to act in a reliable way, etc. These further specifications may well involve trust, but none of them is what trust is.
-Rather, they would tell us something about what it is to be a word-keeper; a reliable person vis-à-vis one’s commitments; a loyal friend, etc. All these further notions do involve trust but are not themselves constitutive of trust.
+For instance, I may be trusting you to keep a promise; or to fulfill your commitment (which may have been incurred voluntarily or because of occupying a certain social role, see Hawley 2019); or to be a loyal friend/colleague; or to act in a reliable way, etc. These further specifications may well involve trust, but none of them is what trust is.
+Rather, they would tell us something about what it is to be a word-keeper, a reliable person vis-à-vis one’s commitments, a loyal friend, etc. All these further notions do involve trust but are not themselves constitutive of trust.
 Appealing to the notion of hinge trust makes this asymmetrical relationship clear.